 Consequently, while all individuals aiming for a job in computer vision may not receive an offer, their options in general machine and deep learning, and artificial intelligence, also remain existent and viable.

-And with the prevalence of remote work and telecommuting, computer vision developers are increasingly being allowed to work remotely.
-As a result, many developers are now able to work from the comfort of their own home, having access to all the tools and resources they need to get the job done.
+With the prevalence of remote work and telecommuting, computer vision developers are increasingly being allowed to work remotely.
+As a result, many developers are now able to work from the comfort of their own homes, having access to all the tools and resources they need to get the job done.

 Working at viso.ai